OpenClassrooms-Student-Center/Python_Testing/test.md

 ### showSummary()

 Make a test that checks if the template is correctly loaded. we can make sure the template is loaded by checking if the <title> of the page is correct.
+[DONE]

 Make a test that checks if the page is correctly loaded (status_code_200). we can make sure the page is loaded by checking if the status code is 200.
+[DONE]

 Make a test that check if the competition list is correctly loaded. we can make sure the competition list is correct by checking the lenght of the returned array & checking the competition dates.
+[DONE]

 ### book()